 Your horse doesn't talk like Mr. Ed (probably), but they can still tell you a lot with their mouth.
 How they hold their lips and move their facial muscles often reveals how they're feeling.

 - Loose lips.
 These indicate your horse is calm or feeling relaxed.
 Be careful, because they might be asleep, so try not to startle them.

 - Raised upper lip.
-This is a way for horses to take in more smells, and it's mostly something you'll see around stallions who are checking out mares, but any horse can do it if they smell something and what to get a better whiff.
+This is a way for horses to take in more smells, and it's mostly something you'll see around stallions who are checking out mares, but any horse can do it if they smell something and want to get a better whiff.

 - Lips drawn back, mouth open.
 Your horse is exposing their teeth, because they are probably going to bite.

 - Flared nostrils.
-This behavior indicates your horse is excited, but it could also mean they're upset about something. it can be positive, though, so look for other body language clues about what's going on.
+This behavior indicates your horse is excited, but it could also mean they're upset about something.
+It can be positive, though, so look for other body language clues about what's going on.